 We are a leading provider of an optimized inverter solution that has changed the way power is harvested and managed in a solar photovoltaic, known as PV systems.
-Our direct current or DC optimized inverter system maximizes power generation at the individual PV module level while lowering the cost of energy produced by the solar PV system, for improved return on investment, or RoI.
+Our direct current or DC optimized inverter system maximizes power generation at the individual PV module level while lowering the cost of energy produced by the solar PV system, for improved return on investment, or ROI.
 Additional benefits of the DC optimized inverter system include comprehensive and advanced safety features, improved design flexibility, and improved operating and maintenance, or O&M with module-level and remote monitoring.
+Our future ready SolarEdge energy hub inverter which supports, among other things, connection to a DC-coupled battery for full or partial home backup, and optional connection to the SolarEdge smart EV charger.
 The typical SolarEdge optimized inverter system consists of power optimizers, inverters, a communication device which enables access to a cloud-based monitoring platform and in many cases, additional smart energy management solutions.
 Our solutions address a broad range of solar market segments, from residential solar installations to commercial and small utility-scale solar installations.

 Since introducing the optimized inverter solution in 2010, SolarEdge has expanded its activity to other areas of smart energy technology, both through organic growth and through acquisitions.
-SolarEdge now offers energy solutions which include not only residential, commercial and small utility scale PV systems but also product offerings in the areas of energy storage systems or ESS and backup, electric vehicle, or EV components and charging capabilities, home energy management, grid services and virtual power plants, lithium-ion batteries and uninterrupted power supply, known as UPS solutions.
+SolarEdge now offers energy solutions which include not only residential, commercial and small utility scale PV systems but also product offerings in the areas of energy storage systems or ESS and backup including our own SolarEdge energy bank battery, electric vehicle, or EV components and charging capabilities, home energy management, grid services and virtual power plants, lithium-ion batteries and uninterrupted power supply, known as UPS solutions.

 In the third quarter of 2020 we began commercial shipments to the U.S. from our manufacturing facility in the North of Israel, "Sella 1".
 The proximity of Sella 1 to our R&D team and labs, enables us to accelerate new product development cycles as well as define equipment and manufacturing processes of newly developed products which can then be adopted by our contract manufacturers world-wide.
 During the second quarter of 2021, Sella 1 reached full manufacturing capacity.
 In 2020, we began construction of "Sella 2", a 2GWh Li-Ion cell factory in Korea.
-The new factory is being constructed to meet the growing global demand for Li-Ion cells and batteries, specifically in the energy storage system ("ESS") and e-mobility markets.
-Sella 2 is expected to initiate ramp-up of manufacturing in the first half of 2022.
+The new factory is being constructed to meet the growing global demand for Li-Ion cells and batteries, specifically in the energy storage system ("ESS") and e-Mobility markets.
+Sella 2 is expected to initiate test runs for manufacturing in the first half of 2022.

 We are a leader in the global module-level power electronics ("MLPE") market.
-As of June 30, 2021, we have shipped approximately 74.1 million power optimizers and 3.1 million inverters.
-Over 2.15 million installations, many of which may include multiple inverters, are currently connected to, and monitored through, our cloud-based monitoring platform.
-As of June 30, 2021, we have shipped approximately 25.7 GW of our DC optimized inverter systems.
+As of September 30, 2021, we have shipped approximately 78.8 million power optimizers and 3.3 million inverters.
+Over 2.3 million installations, many of which may include multiple inverters, are currently connected to, and monitored through, our cloud-based monitoring platform.
+As of September 30, 2021, we have shipped approximately 27.6 GW of our DC optimized inverter systems.

-Our revenues for the three months ended June 30, 2021 and 2020 were \$480.1 million and \$331.9 million, respectively.
-Gross margin was 32.5% and 31.0% for the three months ended June 30, 2021 and 2020, respectively.
-Net income was \$45.1 million and \$36.7 million for the three months ended June 30, 2021 and 2020, respectively.
+Our revenues for the three months ended September 30, 2021 and 2020 were \$526.4 million and \$338.1 million, respectively.
+Gross margin was 32.8% and 32.0% for the three months ended September 30, 2021 and 2020, respectively.
+Net income was \$53.0 million and \$43.8 million for the three months ended September 30, 2021 and 2020, respectively.